 Materials needed

-- latex paint samples, leftover latex paint, or even craft paint, just don’t use oil paint ( I use a base color, a darker version, and white – more color details below in the instructions)
+- latex paint samples, leftover latex paint, or even craft paint, just don’t use oil paint ( I use different colors: a base color, a darker version, and white – more color details below in the instructions)

 - baking soda